PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 ## 1. [PostHog](https://posthog.com/)
 ![PostHog - open source product analytics replay](../images/blog/open-source-hotjar-alternatives/img1_PostHog.png)

-PostHog is an all-in-one product analytics platform that offers all the tools required to measure user success and build better products, including but not limited to [session recording](https://posthog.com/product/session-recording).
-Other features include Feature Flags, Funnels, Heat Maps, A/B testing, Trends and much more.
+PostHog is an all-in-one product analytics platform that offers all the tools required to measure user success and build better products, including but not limited to [session recording](/product/session-recording).
+Other features include [Feature Flags](/product/feature-flags), [Funnels](/product/funnels), [Heatmaps](/product/heatmaps), [A/B testing](/product/experimentation-suite), [Trends](/product/trends) and [much more](/product).
 All of PostHog’s tools work together natively, offering extensive, actionable user insights beyond what's possible with standalone session replay tools.

 ### Who is PostHog for?

 We think PostHog is the best tool for product-minded developers, data engineers and product teams.
 The fully comprehensive suite of analytics tools make it an ideal choice for any company that wants to gain wide-ranging insights into their usage and engagement metrics, while keeping all of their data in one manageable platform.

 Are we may be biased here?
 Yes.
 Are we wrong?
 We'll let you be the judge.
-As we're open source, you can [self-host PostHog for free](/signup) to find out for yourself.
+As we're open source, you can [self-host PostHog for free](/pricing) to find out for yourself.

 ### Strengths